 We need more mentors across Connecticut, particularly male mentors of color.
-As many as one in three Connecticut children could benefit from mentoring, particularly in underserved urban communities.
+As many as one in three Connecticut children could benefit from mentoring, particularly in underserved communities.

 This year, we are proud to provide a host of resources for programs to help recruit new mentors.
 Some of these resources are assets that we have created, others are provided by our national affiliate, MENTOR: The National Mentoring Partnership.
 Please feel free to use any that would be beneficial to your programs!

 Below are some tiles created by our national affiliate MENTOR: The National Mentoring Partnership, highlighting some of the key dates of National Mentoring Month.
 Feel free to use these tiles, along with the suggested copy, across your social platforms.

 Feel free to post these videos on your social platforms to help recruit more mentors!
 The need has never been greater, and these videos can help you engage your audience and emphasize the difference that having a mentor makes.

 NATIONAL MENTORING SUMMIT

 Our national affiliate, MENTOR: The National Mentoring Partnership is hosting its annual summit using a hybrid model this year!
 The event will take place simultaneously at the Renaissance Washington D.C.
 Downtown and online.